As record labels that accept demos are always looking for new artists, here is how to submit music to a record label the right way.

 It all starts with writing and recording the best demo submission you can, and preparing it for listening.

 Admittedly, creating and submitting the perfect demo to record labels is a challenge unto itself.
 As you send out your demo, know there’s no guarantee that a demo will be listened to and that you will receive a response.

 Ideally, every artist likes to think their tracks will be heard and that they will be signed but that’s just not the reality of the music business.
 Anything you can do to maximize the chances of getting your demo heard and taken seriously should be pursued.

 As one of Canada’s leading record labels, the Funktasy Records team of A&R have put together a quick list of some tips to keep in mind when building the ultimate demo for record labels.

-We take pleasure in listening to your work.
-Please note that we only accept original music and select artists will be contacted.
-Only send streaming & SoundCloud links.
+For some extra tips, check out the Funktasy Demo Submission article and, if applicable, submit your demo to us.
+We take pleasure in listening to your work, and please note that we only accept original music and that only select artists will be contacted.

 We want to hear your genuine artistic vision in a legally acceptable track that represents what you stand for as an artist.

 When you send us music with samples that have not been cleared, it immediately presents difficulty for us.
 By using illegal samples, it also communicates unprofessionalism and a lack of seriousness.